sorinvisan89/cloudbeds/README.md

 2) Add an address to that user
 3) Search users by country

-It consist of a GRPC server which has one operation:
+It consists of a GRPC server which has one operation:
 1) Retrieve an user by Id.

 ## How to run